ikmb/dragen-variant-calling/docs/usage.md

 Specifiy that this is an exome analysis - requires '--kit' as well.

 ### `--kit`
 For WES samples, the enrichment kit can be specified to enable targetted analysis and QC metrics.
-The most likely option to use at the CCGA would be 'xGen_v2'.
+The most likely option to use at the CCGA would be 'xGen_v2' or 'xGen_v2_cardio'. the latter contains some custom content for cardiogenetics.

 ### `--panel`
 For practical reasons, it can be desirable to determine the coverage of a discrete set of target genes, such as for a gene panel.
 The pipeline currently